 - Storing just in case

-By following the kaizen principles, upKaizen provide a series of recommendations about how reducing unnecessary stock.
+By following the kaizen principles, Upkaizen provides a series of recommendations for reducing unnecessary stock.
 To optimize your inventory levels you can

 - Create a multidisciplinary team with a project leader.

 - Define a masterplan to reach your results (3 months to reach your first goal)

 It’s a categorization technique.
 The whole inventory universe is defined as A, B, or C.

 – The “A items” are 20% of the items that represent approximately 70% of the total value or consumption.
 Any slight improvement in this category leverages a significant impact.
 It’s recommended to focus on this category in the first stage.

 – The “B items” are 30% of the items that represent approximately 25% of the total value or consumption.
 Making improvements in this category will create a satisfactory impact.

 – The “C items” are the last 50% of the items that represent around 55% of the total value or consumption.
 By making improvements to this category, you will create minimum impact.

 Housekeeping is a methodology, also known as 5S methodology, which consists of 5 simple steps that contribute to achieving a more efficient work environment.